Katiana-lee/Joke-Box/README.md

 #### MVP
 - Recieve data endpoints
-- Imbedding images
+- Adding an image when a joke is clicked on
 - Using flexbox and CSS to create more authenticity of how the data will be rendered on the page
-- Allow user to save their favorite quotes
+- Imbed a like button

 #### PostMVP
 - Responsive background
 - Add animation to make the app fun/engaging
-- Imbed background music

 ## Project Schedule